Skip to product information

 REVIEWS Icon

 Karen Moe is an artist, feminist activist, and author of Victim: A Feminist Manifesto from a Fierce Survivor.
-She lives in Lantzville, BC.
+She lives in Lantzville, British Columbia, and in Mexico City.